- Most RVers are not protecting their RV from electrical issues.

 Electrical Issue #4: Wiring Inside the RV

 There is one more thing to consider, and that is the wiring inside of your RV.
 Up until this point we have just discussed dealing with the incoming power, but what if the incoming power is fine, but you have a wiring issue inside of your RV?
 Well, if you have ground wire issues or neutral wire issues, then the effects on your electronics could be fatal.
-Imagine losing the neutral in a 50-amp RV; this can create 240 volts going straight to an appliance.
+Imagine losing the neutral in a 50-amp RV; this can create up to 240 volts going straight to an appliance.
 There is no device that can handle that level of voltage for any sustained period of time without being destroyed.

 - Protect your RV from surges.